swarn4399/swarn4399.github.io/index.md

 ## Skills

-- Skill 1
+- Data Science
-- Skill 2
+- Machine Learning
-- Skill 3
+- Software Engineering
 <!-- Add more skills as needed -->

 ## Awards and Achievements

-- Herbert Wertheim College of Engineering Achievement Award Scholarship
+- Herbert Wertheim College of Engineering Achievement Award Scholarship - 2021,2022
+- Director's Choice Award for Best Student Contribution - 2021
 <!-- Add more awards as needed -->

 ## News

-## News
 - [2024-06-01] Yay!
 1 year of working as a Data Scientist at Elutions!
-- [2023-06-01] Starting a new job as a Data Scientist at Elutions Inc.
+- [2023-06-01] Started a new job as a Data Scientist at Elutions Inc.
 - [2023-05-09] Graduated from UF with an M.S. in Computer Science.
 - [2021-08-23] Started grad school at the University of Florida.
 - [2021-07-22] Graduated from MAKAUT with a B.Tech. in Computer Science & Engineering.